Clinical-Genomics/scout/docs/admin-guide/login-system.md

 This ensures that the LDAP identity can be mapped correctly to a Scout user record.

-It should be now possible to login the new user into Scout using username `newton` and password `password`
+It should now be possible to log the new user in to Scout using username `newton` and password `password`

 ### Considerations regarding the LDAP login in Scout.